VAT registrations and simplications in France

 - Intra-Community supply: Supplying goods another Member State is also a taxable transaction that obliges the supplier to register for VAT

-A voluntary registration is not possible in France.
+A voluntary registration is not possible in France for foreign non-established businesses.
 This is, companies cannot register if they have not made a taxable transaction.

 There is no registration threshold for non-established companies in France.
-Any company without a PE that performs taxable transactions should register for VAT.
+Any company without a permanent establishment that performs taxable transactions should register for VAT.

 Fiscal representative requirements in France